Land0fChocolate/NewEmeraldRomHack/README.md

 - Damp battle message when it by powder move doesn't show the ability string.
 - When a Pokemon with Volt Absorb uses Ion Deluge, it triggers Volt Absorb.
 - Stench ability may activate for opponent and not user.
 Scenario: Weezing vs Altaria, Altaria (no King's Rock) used Ice Beam which flinched Weezing, could be a bad gBattlerAttacker assignment or similar.
-- When a grass type uses Stun Spore against an opponent with Magic Bounce, it bounces back and paralyzes the grass type.
-Unsure if this is a bug or intended behavior.
+- When a grass type uses Stun Spore against an opponent with Magic Bounce, it bounces back and paralyzes the grass type. pokeemerald-expansion bug.
+- Time Traveller ability ignores False Swipe effect of leaving the user with 1 HP.
 - Bug Bite/Pluck is not taking the effects of the opponent's berry.
 - Spinning Body activates on every hit for multi-hit moves (e.g. Hitmontop using Triple Kick).
 Would rather it takes affect on only the last hit.
 - Backgrounds of some moves are glitched or have black boxes.
 (Shadow Bone, Gunk Shot, Hurricane, Focus Blast, Aura Sphere, Burn Up)